Rtoony/survey-data-system/STANDARDS_MAPPING_FRAMEWORK.md

 Standards don't exist in isolation.
 They have **cross-references**:

 - A keynote references a specific block
-- A detail drawing shows a specific material
+- A detail shows a specific material
 - A hatch pattern represents a material
 - A block references a specification section